Two great waterfalls, the best south coast sights, a fabulous glacier hike and the magic of the northern lights.

 Visit Seljalandsfoss and Skógafoss waterfalls, views of iconic volcanoes, the black sand beach at Reynisfjara the stunning Reynisdrangar peaks and an easy hike on a glistening glacier.
-Hopefully, when darkness falls you will see the glorious northern lights.
+When darkness falls you will see the glorious northern lights if conditions allow.
 You get time in Reykjavík to have supper before the northern lights tour.

 15th September to 15th April